Work Packages

 Aim:

-To establish direct causal relationships between identified molecular pathways and the regulation of puberty and metabolism.
+To establish direct causal relationships between prioritized metabolic pathways and pubertal control in Kiss1 neurons.

 Key approaches: